polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot.md

     ![](/images/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot/acquire-a-testnet-slot-3.webp)

-4. Visit the [Polkadot Faucer](https://faucet.polkadot.io){target=\_blank} and paste the copied address in the input field.
+4. Visit the [Polkadot Faucet](https://faucet.polkadot.io){target=\_blank} and paste the copied address in the input field.
 Ensure that the network is set to Rococo and click on the **Get some ROCs** button

     ![](/images/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot/acquire-a-testnet-slot-4.webp)

     After a few seconds, you will receive 100 ROC tokens in your account.

     !!! note
-        Alternatively you can join the [Rococo Element Channel](https://matrix.to/#/#rococo-faucet:matrix.org){target=\_blank} and send a message with `!drip` and the public address for your Rococo to get 100 ROC in your wallet.
+        Alternatively, you can join the [Rococo Element Channel](https://matrix.to/#/#rococo-faucet:matrix.org){target=\_blank} and send a message with `!drip` and the public address for your Rococo to get 100 ROC in your wallet.
 For example, send a message similar to the following: `!drip 5HErbKmL5JmUKDVsH1aGyXTGZb4i9iaNsFhSgkNDr8qp2Dvj`

 ## Reserve a Parachain Identifier